nyerolemou/proteins-knotoEMD/README.md

 ## RESULTS

-1. Distance matrices and heatmaps for KnotoEMD computations between proteins and configurations.
+1. Distance matrices and heatmaps for KnotoEMD computations between proteins and configurations
+	- 'distance_matrices/trefoil_proteins_ordered.pickle' - a list of all trefoil in the order used in the distance matrices
+	- 'distance_matrices/configurations_ordered.pickle' - an (ordered) dictionary of the configurations and their groups
 2. UMAP plots to accompany Figures 3 and 4.
 All UMAP projections were computed using:
 -       n_neighbors=60
 -       min_dist=0.3